vitaut/vitaut.net/content/posts/2026/yy-dtoa.md

 [`e4m3-yy.html`](https://vitaut.net/e4m3-yy.html); open it in a new tab.

-The page is one pipeline.
-The main grid at the top plots every E4M3 value, with the rounding interval of the selected value
+The page walks a value through yy's pipeline top to bottom.
+The main grid at the top plots every E4M3 value, with the rounding interval of the selected value highlighted:
-highlighted:

 [![](/img/yy-grid.png)](https://vitaut.net/e4m3-yy.html)